 Golden Egg

-Golden Egg was first performed at the Art Gallery of Ontario (AGO), Toronto, ON, in 2013.
-I was really struggling with access to art spaces at the time and questioning the role of artists in the big picture art market.
-A couple years later, the performance was curated by Adriana Disman and the LINK & PIN Performance Art series, 2015, as a site-specific, durational performance for the feminist gallery space, RATS-9, in Montreal, QC.
+Golden Egg was first self-produced at the Art Gallery of Ontario (AGO), Toronto, ON, in 2013.
+In 2025, the performance was curated by Adriana Disman and the LINK & PIN Performance Art series, as a site-specific, durational performance for the feminist gallery space, RATS-9, in Montreal, QC, Canada.